fnagel/fe_performance/README.md

 Use "Flush TYPO3 and PHP Cache" in the "Admin Tools -> Maintenance" BE module.

 Removed obsolete `moveInlineJsToFooter` option.
-Since TYPO3 v11 the asset collector is used and adds the default JS to the footer without any tweaks.
+Since TYPO3 v11 the asset collector is used for inline JS and adds the default JS to the footer without any tweaks.

 ### Version 2.0.0